(Editor's Note: This popular post has been updated with new content to get you rockin' even more.)

 Journalists get upwards of 100 pitches a day -- especially if they work somewhere like The New York Times or Wall Street Journal.
 This means they don’t mess around.
 If something is off about your pitch -- you send a batch email or your story doesn’t apply to their beat -- it will be deleted in a nano second.

 Do thorough research before you pitch.
-Make sure your pitch fits into reporters' beats.
+Ensure your pitch fits into reporters' beats.
 Read their past stories and get a feel for what interests them.
-Mention these within your pitch if appropriate -- the fact that you did your research can differentiate you.
+Mention these within your pitch if appropriate -- the fact that you did your research and appreciate the work they've done can differentiate you from competing pitches.

 As we mentioned, , journalists are busier than ever, and need you to get to the point quickly.
 Avoid long-winded introductions that may lose your reader.
 Be specific about the who, what, when, where, and how of the pitch.
 Why is it important to the journalist to consider your pitch?
 Why is it pertinent now and wasn't 6 months ago?